shallcro/metadata_test/markdown/icpsr_study_schema.md

 ### <a name="universe"></a>19.
 Universe

-**Description:** The group of persons, organizations, events, or other elements that are the object of the research and to which any analytic results refer.
+**Description:** The total group of persons or other entities (e.g., households, organizations, etc.) that are the object of research and to which analytic results refer.

 **Required**: No